Uber Insurance Policy Limits in Texas

 Short Summary

-• Uber drivers in Texas will have varying insurance coverage requirements, depending on their app status and the period during which they are driving in rideshare mode.
+• Uber drivers in Texas will have different insurance coverage requirements based on their app status and the period they are driving in rideshare mode.

 • Uninsured/underinsured motorist coverage is essential, as is personal auto insurance that meets the minimum state requirements.